Goffys '61 Dommi

 The front brake has new Norvil shoes with a stiffner kit and is taking a long time to bed in, should have had the shoes skimmed to suit the drum I suppose.

 I'm never building another bike with a ally. tank, I only have to look at it & it scratches.
 Does look pretty though.
 Tab II in Wales made it for me with two petrol taps, but they are a bit of a fiddle to get to with the frame tubes in the way.
+From new it leaked from around the inside of the cap as the welding was poor, fixed with plastic metal & after a year or so one of the seams at the back started leaking.
+Not too impressed with that expensive item.

 The seat is the same seat, cut & re-glassed to suit the new longer tank & recovered in leather by Tony Archer in Huddersfield, a top class job.